lucaspittam/Web3-App-1/README.md

 <h3 align="center">Personal Portfolio</h3>

   <p align="center">
     This is a Crypto transfer exhange i built with React and Solidity.
+Functionality at this point is just connecting wallet and sending crypto to other wallets
     <br />
     <a href="https://github.com/lucaspittam/Web3-App-12"><strong>Explore the docs »</strong></a>
     <br />